 Sensory Processing Disorder (SPD) is a neurological disorder that occurs when you perceive sensory information with either too high or too low of a response.
-Some children with SPD can have difficulty with getting a good night’s sleep.
+Some children with SPD can have difficulty getting a good night’s sleep.
+Sensory processing disorder and sleep issues have a strong connection due to the overstimulation of certain senses experienced by a child with SPD.

-To know what needs to be done to benefit your child, a keen observance of their behavior to stimuli will help.
+To know what needs to be done to get your child to sleep, a keen observance of their behavior to stimuli will help.
 Once that is accomplished you will be able to utilise the tools below in order to create the ideal environment.
 But what do you need to look for?
 Below are some ideal ways to help your child sleep.

 - Develop a daytime routine

-Everyone experiences their environment using eight senses.
-For example, you may remember when you were younger; you would cover your ears when fireworks went off because it hurt your ears?
+Do you remember when you were younger; you would cover your ears when fireworks went off because it hurt your ears?
 Your ears were sensitive to the noise or it scared you.
 The message of that ‘sense’ was sent to your brain and came back with the appropriate response to put your hands over your ears to muffle the noise.

 To have an understanding of how to get your child to sleep, we must understand what senses are coming back with abnormal messages.
-Sensory Integration is the process that we use to interpret our senses.
+Sensory Integration is the brain’s ability to process and make use of our senses.
 Most people know the five senses:

 There are an additional three that you should be aware of: